 That won’t stop you hearing the phrase liberally peppering articles about new restaurants, dinners and pop-ups, which will constantly be promoted with the tantalising promise of there being a ‘Michelin-starred chef’ at the helm.
 But the fact of the matter is that they don’t exist: stars are awarded to the restaurant, not the chef.
-Gordon Ramsey holds no Michelin stars.
-Restaurant Gordon Ramsey holds three.
+Gordon Ramsay holds no Michelin stars.
+Restaurant Gordon Ramsay holds three.

 The reasoning is pretty obvious: different chefs cook at the same restaurant.
 The quality that those fat little flower-like stars are supposed to attest to can only really come from a whole kitchen – when Tom Kerridge‘s restaurant The Hand and Flowers got its second star, he was quick to praise the ‘team’ as having won it.

 And there’s also a pretty solid historical reason – the Michelin Guide began life in 1900 as a travel guide, trying to entice France’s car owners to take more trips, and literally burn more rubber.
 It had nothing to do with chefs.
 Just destinations.
 And back then, taking a car journey was a far bigger deal.
 Petrol could only be bought from a few select pharmacies.
 There were only 2,200 automobiles in the entire country.
 A restaurant guide was a very oblique strategy to shift tires, but apparently it worked, because Michelin sold £17 billion worth of them last year (and while we’re not saying they were ALL from the guide, a few surely were).